 Third Party Staff brought into school to provide additional instruction to pupils e.g. sports coaches, artists, musicians etc.

-‘Contractors’ (see paragraph 10)
+‘Contractors’ (see section 12 below)

-* Trainee teachers directly employed by a school must be cleared in the same way as other employees.
-Where trainee teachers are placed by a training provider, it is the responsibility of Initial Teacher Training providers to carry out the necessary checks and for schools to obtain written confirmation and record that these have been carried out.
+* Trainee teachers directly employed by a school/Trust must be cleared in the same way as other employees.
+Where trainee teachers are placed by a training provider, it is the responsibility of Initial Teacher Training providers to carry out the necessary checks and for schools/Trusts to obtain written confirmation and record that these have been carried out.
 Only directly employed trainees must be recorded on the SCR.
-It is not a statutory requirement for fee-funded students to be included, however schools may decide to include them.
+It is not a statutory requirement for fee-funded students to be included, however schools/Trusts may decide to include them.

-People should be removed from the SCR when they have left employment or ceased to come into school – however, they must be placed back on the list if they return.
-Where individuals return it would be necessary for the school to re-complete checks as required.
+People should be removed from the SCR when they have left employment or ceased to come into a school or academy – however, they must be placed back on the list if they return.
+Where individuals return it would be necessary for the school/Trust to re-complete checks as required.
 The SCR should be a “live” record at all times.

 4. Who does not need to be on the SCR?

-People working on a truly ad hoc basis in the school, will not usually be required to be entered on the SCR as they are not in the school on a frequent basis.
+People working on a truly ad hoc basis in a school or academy, will not usually be required to be entered on the SCR as they are not there on a frequent basis.
 Although, such staff may still meet the definition of Regulated Activity on account of the type of work they are undertaking or their attendance at a number of school sites during the course of their work.
 In these cases, such people will be subject to a DBS check from their employer and you would seek confirmation from their employer that this was in place.

 Visitors, for example, children’s relatives or other visitors to the Headteacher do not require a DBS clearance.
 Headteachers and Principals should use their professional judgement about the need to escort or supervise visitors.
 They do not need to be entered onto the SCR.

-For guidance regarding school Governors please see section 13.

 5. What information should the SCR contain?

 The SCR must include the statutory information detailed below.
 These are the checks which must be completed (if applicable) for all staff.
 Not every check is applicable for each category of staff and this is highlighted where relevant e.g. Teaching Regulation Agency (TRA) Prohibited List for Teachers check is not applicable for administration staff.